 - theoretical research and algorithm developments for optimization, including continuous optimization, discrete and combinatorial optimization, stochastic optimization and infinite dimensional optimization including optimal control.

 - the integration of optimization with variant domains including artificial intelligence, data science, energy, health, medicine, social networks, and transportation.

-The Center is interested in promoting collaboration with researchers at other universities through visitors and student exchange.
+The Center is interested in promoting collaboration with researchers at other universities and organizations through visitors and student exchange.
 It administers a program for visiting students from the Royal Institute of Technology (KTH), Stockholm.